kayembi/Tarscape/README.md

 ## Why Tarscape?

 We needed a fast way of archiving file packages (i.e. folders) to a single file format for syncing, preferably written in Swift.
-There exist several great open source Tar projects for Swift and Objective-C (see [References](References) below).
+There exist several great open source Tar projects for Swift and Objective-C (see [#References](References) below).
 However, none of them quite suited our requirements:

 - SWCompression is written in Swift but is designed to work on in-memory data only - it doesn't work directly with a folder of files on disk.
 Loading files into memory prior to archiving added too much time for our needs.
 - Light Untar and Light Swift Untar work well for extracting files but do not support creating Tar archives.
 - Tarkit (DCTar) works well but is written in Objective-C and hasn't been updated for several years.
 - We needed archiving, especially, to be fast.
-This required dropping down to using stat() instead of using FileManager's attributesOfItem(atPath:), bypassing String when generating octals, and several other optimisations.
+This required dropping down to using `stat()` instead of using FileManager's `attributesOfItem(atPath:)`, bypassing `String` when generating octals, and several other optimisations.
 (Suggestions for further optimisation would be greatly appreciated.)

 ## References

-Tarscape builds on on and uses code from the following projects:
+Tarscape builds on and uses code from the following projects:

 - [SW Compression](https://github.com/tsolomko/SWCompression) by Timofey Solomko (c) 2021.
 - [tarkit/DCTar](https://github.com/daltoniam/tarkit) by Dalton Cherry (c) 2014.